What’s happening on 1 July 2026?

 What happens if your notes aren’t compliant?

 Platform providers are responsible for the quality of documentation across their workforce.
-If an audit reveals that workers are producing notes that don’t meet the Practice Standards, the platform faces compliance action — and the workers producing those notes become a liability.
+If an audit reveals that workers are producing notes that don’t meet the Practice Standards, the platform faces compliance action, and the workers producing those notes become a liability.

-Workers who can’t produce structured, compliant case notes may find themselves deprioritised on the platform, or in the worst case, removed from it.
+Workers who can’t produce structured, defensible case notes may find themselves deprioritised on the platform, or in the worst case, removed from it.
 Your documentation is now directly connected to your ability to earn income through NDIS platforms.

 What most platform workers are doing now (and why it won’t pass)